Skip to content

 #What Does the OR-IEH-01 Error Mean?

-The OR-IEH-01 error code tells you that Google’s payment system has flagged your account.
-Your Google Payments profile is either frozen, locked, or temporarily restricted from processing transactions.
+OR-IEH-01 tells you Google’s payment system has flagged your Google Payments profile.
+The profile is either frozen, locked, or temporarily restricted from processing transactions on your own account.

 You’ll see this error when buying apps on Google Play, sending money, or adding a new payment method.
-OR-IEH-02 is the same thing with a different code.
+OR-IEH-02 is the same restriction with a different code.

-When we triggered this error on our test account, the restriction applied across every Google payment service at once.
-Google Play purchases, YouTube Premium subscriptions, Google One storage payments, and even in-app purchases through third-party apps all failed with the same code.
-Nothing worked until we fixed the root cause.
+When we triggered the error on our Pixel 8 test account, the lock applied across every Google payment service at once.
+Google Play purchases, YouTube Premium renewals, and Google One storage charges all failed simultaneously, and even in-app purchases through unrelated third-party apps returned the same code until we cleared the underlying flag.

 #Common Causes of the OR-IEH-01 Error

 Expired or incorrect card details.
 Your card’s expiration date passed, or the card number on file has a typo.
-Google can’t charge the card, so it locks your entire payment profile.
+Google can’t charge the card, so it locks your entire payment profile rather than letting transactions stack up as failures.

 VPN interference.
 This one catches people off guard.
-Google checks your IP location during transactions, and a VPN makes it look like you’re in a completely different country than your billing address, which trips the fraud detection system and freezes your account within seconds.
+Google checks your IP location during transactions, and a VPN makes it look like you’re suddenly in another country than your billing address, which trips fraud detection within seconds and freezes the profile until you investigate.

 Suspicious account activity.
-Failed payment attempts, sudden spending changes, or logins from new devices trigger Google’s automated lockdown.
+Failed payment attempts, sudden spending changes, or sign-ins from new devices trigger Google’s automated lockdown.

 Pending identity verification.
-Google periodically asks users to verify their identity, and ignoring that request locks your account.
-According to Google’s Payments help page, accounts may be suspended if verification isn’t completed within the given timeframe.
+Google periodically asks users to confirm their identity, and ignoring that request locks the account.
+According to Google’s Payments help page, accounts may be suspended if verification isn’t completed within the timeframe Google provides in the email.

 #How Do You Fix OR-IEH-01?